readthedocs/readthedocs.org/docs/user/guides/setup/configuration-file.rst

 -------------------------------

 Here are some variations of the configuration file that can help you get started.
-Pick the one that resembles your project the most.
+Pick the one that resembles your project the most, copy its contents to ``.readthedocs.yaml`` and add the file to your Git repository.

 .. tabs::